hasindu2008/f5c/_docs/output-eventalign.md

 ## RNA examples

-In RNA, a read should always map to + strand of the transcripts in the transcriptome.
-Thus - mappings if any are meaning less.
-Only + ones are discussed below.
+### Positive strand

-Assume we have a read signal named rid0 of 3000 signal samples, mapped to a reference transcript  named trn0 of 65 bases Assume a k-mer size of 5.
+Assume we have a read signal named rid0 of 3000 signal samples, mapped to a reference transcript (or can be a ctg in the reference genome) named trn0 of 65 bases.
+Assume a k-mer size of 5.
 We have a total of 61 k-mers in the reference.

 Assume the signal-reference alignment looks like in the figure below.
 Note that the RNA is sequenced 3'->5' end, so the raw signal is 3'->5' direction.
 However, as transcipts in the reference are in 5'->3' direction, the transcript is reversed to be 3'->5' in the illustration (note: indices in illustration denote the actual index in the transcriptd in 5'->3' direction).